Securing the Roof Assembly

 Only Tested Assemblies that have been tested by qualified facilities wholly independent of roof system manufacturers will be regarded by the RoofStar Guarantee Program as legitimate.
 Click here for a list of qualified testing agencies.

 To find a Tested Assembly, follow any of the links shown above.

-- The Design Authority is strongly encouraged to specify the application of a Tested Assembly, for any design of a new roof or full roof replacement.
+- The Design Authority is strongly encouraged to specify the application of a Tested Assembly, for any design of a new or fully replaced membrane (waterproofing system) roof.

 - The Design Authority must use only the test observation readings that have been adjusted for the Safety Factor.